-The Gunnison Valley is home to Colorado’s state-record brown, rainbow, kokanee salmon and lake trout and offers the best fishing in the state.
-Our valley offers both great river and stream fishing and lake fishing.
+Gunnison Valley holds the records in Colorado for kokanee salmon and brown, rainbow, and lake trout.
+You can find the best fishing in the state here.
+Our valley offers great river and stream fishing as well as lake fishing.
 Colorado’s largest body of water—Blue Mesa Reservoir—is just ten minutes west of Gunnison.
 Other popular stretches of river are the Catch and Release section of the Taylor River and the East River at the Roaring Judy State Fish Hatchery.

 Crested Butte and Gunnison River & Stream Fishing

 The Gunnison Valley is home to some of the finest fly fishing in Colorado, if not the entire Rocky Mountain west.
 Use our hatch chart below to plan your visit.

 Rainbows and browns move in behind the salmon clusters and absolutely slam egg patterns and bunny flies.
 Fishing the salmon pods for trout produce some very big fish—often the biggest fish of the year.

 The Taylor River is a prime fishery located halfway between Gunnison and Crested Butte and is a main stem of the Gunnison River.
 The secret behind the Taylor’s success is the reservoir upstream that controls the flow all year long and makes the gradient of the river downstream consistent.
 Large boulders and bedrock riffles litter the run and provide perfect spots for trout to congregate.
 These same features also help aquatic insects flourish.
 Huge hatches of Caddis, BWO, and PMD can cover you in the evenings.